z0r0z/majeur/docs/src/0-to-hero-1.md

 - How to use the view helper ABI
 - How to parse returned data

-**When to use**: Reference implementation for reading DAO state.

 ### `scripts/scripts-for-beginners/set-dao-metadata.js`
 Interactive script that generates proposal data for setting DAO metadata.

-**When to use**: Template for building proposal generation tools.
+It helps you understand the different ways in which metadata could be provided.

 ### `scripts/create2-predictor.ts`
 TypeScript implementation for predicting DAO addresses before deployment.
 Uses minimal proxy bytecode calculation.

-**When to use**: Build UIs that show users their DAO address before they deploy.

 ### `scripts/simple-create2-predictor.js`
 Minimal JavaScript version of the CREATE2 predictor.
 Browser-compatible.